maowen/esp8266_fast_gpio/README.md

 uint8_t in = GPIO12_IN; /* Get the level status of GPIO12 */
 ```

 Please note, Pins 6-8 and 11 are not configurable as GPIOs.
-Also, GPIO16 does not have a pull-up avaiable
+Also, GPIO16 does not have a pull-up available

 ### References: